CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. Microsoft Teams also has a **Scheduling Assistant** which you can use to find a time that works for everyone.

 1. Once done click on **Send**.
 This will close the scheduling form and send an invite to everyone's Outlook inbox.

+1. To learn more about teams refer to https://docs.microsoft.com/en-us/MicrosoftTeams/get-started-with-teams-quick-start.

 # Exercise 2: Explore teams admin center